It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 Things like a cover don’t come with many models, and if you’re only after price, this is something you could miss out on.

-The best deal is not how low you can go, but how much you can get
+The best deal is not how low you can go, but how much you can get!!!

 Most dealerships only have the basics like life jackets and covers.
 To see the full list of accessories I recommend, click here.

-11. Many Dealerships Are Understaffed
+11. Many Dealers Are Understaffed

 I often see price shoppers don't share quotes from other dealerships.
 It's interesting because all dealerships pay the same for each model.
 Sharing your quote helps ensure the dealership isn't misleading you.
 They could make you think you're getting a better model, but deliver something worse.
 This highlights the importance of getting everything in writing.
 To be clear, not every dealership is evil.
 I just want to make sure I cover all the bases.

-13. Dealer Invoice Is Less Than You Think
+13. Dealer Invoice Is Less Than You Think!

-Some models will only have a 6% mark up.
+Some models will only have a 6% mark up!

 Keep this in mind when negotiating the price.